Fikri-Rouzan/my-ai/README.md

 # My AI

-## About
+## ℹ️ About

-My AI is an Android application where users can have conversations with AI.
-The main purpose of this application is to allow users to have conversations with AI through a chatbot.
+My AI is an Android application featuring a conversational AI chatbot, providing users with a simple and direct way to interact with artificial intelligence.

-## Technologies Used
+## 🛠️ Technologies Used

-- Programming Language: Kotlin.
+- 🌐 **Programming Language:** Kotlin.
-- Framework: Jetpack Compose.
+- 🧩 **Framework:** Jetpack Compose.
-- Libraries: SystemUiController and Google AI client SDK.
+- ⚛️ **Libraries:** SystemUiController and Google AI client SDK.
-- AI Service: Gemini.
+- 🤖 **AI Service:** Google Gemini.
-- Software: Android Studio.
+- 💻 **Software:** Android Studio.